pdesterlich/moorea-moment/README.md

 > 480
 ```

+### secondsFromMidnight
-`secondsFromMidnight`: returns the number of seconds since midnight
+returns the number of seconds since midnight

 *example*